RakhithJK/dbeaver-dbeaver-wiki/Data-transfer.md

 You can perform data export/import or migration for database table(s).
-We'll describe most typical use cases.
+We will describe most typically used cases.

 ## Exporting table data to CSV format

-1. Select a table(s) you want to export.
+1. Select a table or tables you want to export.
 In the context menu choose "Export Data".
-(Note: you also can export data from custom SQL queries results.
-For that in results context menu choose "Export results").
+(Note: you can also export data from custom SQL queries results.
+To do that, choose "Export results" in the results context menu).
 ![](images/dt/dt-export_menu.png)

 2. Choose export format.
-DBeaver support many different output formats including CSV, HTML, XLSX, etc:
+DBeaver supports many different output formats including CSV, HTML, XLSX, etc:
 ![](images/dt/dt-export-format.png)

-3. Set data extraction options (how data will be read from tables).
-This may affect extraction performance.
+3. Set data extraction options (how the data will be read from the tables).
+This may affect the extraction performance.
 And set export format option.
 They are specific to the data format you chose on step 2:
 ![](images/dt/dt-options-extract.png)

 6. Set options for output files or clipboard.
-Note: Timestamp pattern here is used for target file name pattern:
+Note: Timestamp pattern is used here for target file name pattern:
 ![](images/dt/dt-options-output.png)

 7. Review what and to what format you will export.
-You can also save all your settings as a task in this step or change task variables:
+You can also save all your settings as a task in this step or change the task variables:
 ![](images/dt/dt-export-final.png)

 8. Press finish.
 See extraction progress.
-Actual data extraction will be performed in background, you can keep working with your database during export process.
+You can keep working with your database during the export process as the extraction will be performed in the background.
-Note: avoid changing data in tables you selected for export while export is running.
+Note: avoid changing data in tables you have selected to be exported while the exporting is in progress.
 In the end you will see status message:
 ![](images/dt/dt_message-success.png)